 Brendan’s Stepfather Cleared The Air

 That same truck driver reached out to Scott Tadych about Teresa’s car, but it never went further.
 Zellner later found out that Teresa’s car was actually seen by Tadych’s property.
-Tadych testified that he had seen Bobby on the very same road as the alleged car sighting while he was on his way to hunt deer behind his trailer.
+Tadych testified that he had seen Bobby on the very same road as the alleged car sighting while he was hunting deer behind his trailer.

-Despite all of this new evidence being out there, it doesn’t seem close to a conclusion on what really happened.
+With all the new evidence out there, no one seems close to a conclusion on what really happened.
 Whether or not Avery is innocent or not, it’s becoming more clear that there’s a number of holes in the case against him.